Ni4991/scan_visualization/README.md

 # scan_visualization

-use pandas to load data, use pandas plot show bars figures
+use wireshark to scan the network, output the result as a csv file, then use pandas to load csv file, then use matplot to visualize the data in bar figures.

 # run